rebane2001/chanduino/README.md

    - Change how often threadwatcher should check for new posts (seconds)
  - CHANDUINO_DEFAULTBOARD "/replaceme/"
    - Auto-select a board of your choice on startup

+# Themes
+You can edit the colors used in the `THEME` section of `chanduino.ino`, similar to how you change the other settings.

+Premade themes are available in the `themes` folder and a theme generator is available in `extra/theme_generator.html`.

 # Dependencies
 - [ArduinoJson 6.16.1](https://arduinojson.org/)